mwrszxzy/mwrszxzy/README.md

 - 👀 I’m interested in Chemistry, engineering and space exploration
 - 🌱 I’m currently studying chemical engineering
 - 📫 How to reach me @mars.ildefonso on instagram
-- ⚡ Fun fact: I´m a natural blonde and my fav animals are snails!
+- ⚡ Fun fact: I´m a natural blonde and can speak japanese!

 <!---
 mwrszxzy/mwrszxzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.